Thisurika/Book-Store-Managment-System/README.md

-# Book-Store-Managment-System
-Little Book Heaven is a Java EE-based web app for managing a bookstore.
-It supports Manager and Cashier roles with features like book CRUD, category search using Merge Sort, and cart calculation.
-Data is stored in text files using FileHandler, with a clean and user-friendly JSP frontend.

 # 📚 Little Book Heaven – Bookstore Management System

 **Little Book Heaven** is a Java EE-based web application designed to manage a bookstore system with role-based access.
 Developed as part of my undergraduate studies at SLIIT, this project demonstrates strong use of Object-Oriented Programming, File Handling, and Data Structures (Merge Sort and Binary Search Tree).